-Moor is an intelligent, honest and worthy man, capable of forgiveness and patience.
+Moor is an intelligent, honest, and worthy man, capable of forgiveness and patience.
 He has strong, enduring feelings which he keeps locked in his heart.
 He gives up the freedom of five years of his youth to take care of his ailing sister.
 Geoffrey Moor has a deep sense of pride and dignity.
-Despite being a passionate lover, he would rather give up his greatest bliss than accept it as charity.
+Despite being a passionate lover, he would rather give up his greatest bliss than accept it as a charity.
 He is a man of gentleness and understanding.
 Geoffrey cannot overrule with his daunting character like Adam.
-But he can wait and be your friend even if it means walking through pain everyday.
+But he can wait and be your friend even if it means walking through pain every day.

 “His love was as indomitable as Warwick’s will,” the author tells us.

 Geoffrey’s character is said to have been inspired by Ralph Waldo Emerson.
 He is a man of feelings rather than the man of action like Adam.
 Yet, while Adam cries like a child when he loses in love, Geoffrey bears his loss of love in proud silence.
-And even though he knows he had failed in making his wife to love him, he’s ready to wait even in eternity and hope for her love.
+And even though he knows he had failed in making his wife love him, he’s ready to wait even in eternity and hope for her love.

 “Love is immortal, dear, and even in the ‘beautiful eternity’ I shall still hope and wait,” he tells Sylvia.

 The writer likens Adam to Alps and Geoffrey to a rose.
 Adam is lofty, full of stern, unwavering strength.
-Geoffrey is gentle like a rose, can endure resting on thorns and still smile and love.
+Geoffrey is gentle like a rose, can endure resting on thorns, and still smile and love.
 Sylvia is like a butterfly.
 Her young spirit thrills for the lofty heights of the alps.
 But the rose is close to her heart too, and more capable of giving her happiness.